microsoft/fluentui-react-native/packages/theming-react-native/README.md

 }
 ```

-The ThemeRegistry is also responsible for pre-seeding the theme object with platform defaults from the Native Module, listening to the Theming Native Module, and updating dependent themes as parent themes change (such as a platform theme change).
+The ThemeRegistry is a crucial piece.
+It's responsible for

+- Initializing theme object with platform defaults from the Native Module
+- Listening to the Theming Native Module for changes to the platform theme
+- Updating dependent themes as parent themes change (such as a platform theme change)

 You can read more about the [ThemeRegistry here](../theme-registry/README.md).

 ## Theme-aware Primitives